Mockova/help/monitoring/testomatobot/index.rst

 ==================

-Testomatobot is the toolset we use to send web forms, download web pages, and download resources that will be checked, according to your project configurations.
+Testomatobot is the toolset we use to send web forms, download web pages, and download resources that will be checked according to your project configurations.

 However, unlike a normal website crawling tool, it's not used for crawling the